abdulrehman2/ckad/02-Configuration/02-configuration-notes.md

  DB_PASSWORD: cHJvZA== #prod
 ```

-### How to use the refer complete secret in pod definition ?
+### How to refer complete secret in pod definition ?

 ```yaml
 apiVersion: v1